Japan Busy Street

 Is public transport safe at night in Japan?

 Yes.
-Public transport is generally safe in major cities, including in the evening.
-The more important issue is knowing your route and not leaving your return too late if you are staying far from a main station.
+Public transport is generally safe in most of the cities including in the evening.
+The important concern is to understand your itinerary and avoid late-night decision making if staying afar from main station.

 Disclosure: This post may contain affiliate links.